A mother's gritty yet often humorous account of family life in Africa, and the consequences of a violent event on each of them.

 Kate Nicholls left England to raise her five children in Botswana: an experience that would change each of their lives.
-Living on a shoestring in a lion conservation camp, Kate home-schools her family while they also learn at first hand about the individual lives of wild lions.
+Living on a shoestring in a lion conservation camp, Kate home-schools her family under a camelthorn tree while they also learn at first hand about the individual lives of wild lions.
 Their deep attachment to these magnificent animals is palpable.

 An astonishing story ...
 Nicholls carries us through her experiences with a searing honesty that for me was hugely educational and deeply moving.